ideal-lab5/Grants-Program/applications/cryptex.md

 ## Project Overview :page_facing_up:

-### Overview

 **Cryptex** is a blockchain that uses the *blind DKG* protocol.
 This proposal presents the blind DKG protocol and a potential architecture to implement it within a substrate based blockchain.
-First, we will briefly explain the tools/language needed, then we define the main protocol, and finally we propose a potential architecture for an integration of the protocol.
+First, we will briefly explain the cryptographic tools and language needed, then we define the main protocol, and finally we propose a potential architecture for an integration of the protocol into a substrate based runtime.

+### Overview

 Now, suppose Alice has a document that she wants to make available to anybody who can meet some set of rules, but Alice will not be available in the future to hand over the document.
 Since Alice will not be available, she splits her secret data into pieces, or shares, and gives a single piece to anybody who she thinks will be available later and tells each person some condition that someone should prove to get a share.
 Then, if Bob appears later and can prove that they have met Alice's rules and enough of the people who have shares believe Bob, then they give a copy to Bob and Bob is able to reassamble Alice's document and read her secret.